zaratan/thp_next_session_2/Projet1/specs/readme.md

 # Writing specs

-When you write specs, there two steps:
+When you write specs, there are two steps:

 1. Writing User Stories (US): high-level description of the app's comportment.
 No technical stuff here.
 2. Writing Issues: Issues represent a chewable division of work for a developer.